CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 1 – Install the Azure Information Protection Unified Labeling client

+In this task, you will download and install the Azure Information Protection Unified Labeling client on your machine to enable labeling and protection features within Microsoft Office applications.

 1. You should still be logged into LON-CL1 and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **[Microsoft Purview Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018&lc=1033&msockid=26b47a4f8b336e87014e6f028a7f6fa0)**.